Hannegan caldera: Comparison with other Cascades calderas

 The few known Cascade calderas are small and erupted relatively small volumes of ash and ignimbrite.
-Hannegan caldera is only 8 x 3.5 km in outline, with a calculated eruption volume of 55-60 cubic km of magma.
+Hannegan caldera is only 8 × 3.5 km in outline, with a calculated eruption volume of 55–60 km3 of magma.
 Only three calderas have formed in the Cascades since the collapse at Hannegan, and each erupted about the same volume of magma as Hannegan.
-The Kulshan caldera (1.11 million years old) is 4 x 8 km.
-The best known and youngest Cascade Range caldera is at 7700 year old Crater Lake, 8 x 10 km.
+The Kulshan caldera (1.11 million years old) is 4 × 8 km.
+The best known and youngest Cascade Range caldera is at 7700 year old Crater Lake, 8 × 10 km.
 The little known 600,000 year old Rockland caldera underlies Lassen Peak volcanic center.
-It is 600,000 years old and is estimated to measure 6 x 6 km.
+It is 600,000 years old and is estimated to measure 6 × 6 km.
 Two other much older Cascade calderas have been sufficiently described in the geologic literature to include here.
-These are the 21 million-year-old Coquihalla caldera east of Hope, British Columbia, (approx 6 x 6 km) and the 25 million year old Mount Aix caldera (6x9 km) 40 km east of Mount Rainier.
+These are the 21 million-year-old Coquihalla caldera east of Hope, British Columbia, (approx 6 × 6 km) and the 25 million year old Mount Aix caldera (6 × 9 km) 40 km east of Mount Rainier.